 Favorite holiday movies on DVD are a real treat, too, especially if you watch with him, applauding his favorite scenes.

-Rather than taking Dad home for the holidays, focus on how best to share the festivities you both treasure.
-Don’t worry about recreating past celebrations.
-Instead, meet Dad in his present, making new memories in this moment.
+Rather than exhausting yourselves by taking Dad home for the holidays, find the best way to share the festivities you both treasure.

 Traveling With Dementia Playlist